 Scissors always go AWOL in the sewing room area.
 They slide under piles of fabric, get set down just for a minute, get borrowed by thieving kids who know these are the good scissors and “forget” to bring them back.
 Find a central place among your sewing tools for the scissors and make it part of your routine that when you leave the sewing room, you check the scissors are in their place.
 Don’t leave before you see them happily roosting in that space.

-The desk in your home office might be covered in stacks of paper (check out the Joyful Surroundings paperwork challenge to get a handle on that situation) but your scissors deserve their own specific home.
+The desk in your home office might be covered in stacks of paper but your scissors deserve their own specific home.
 Desk drawer if there’s no room on the desktop, in a cup if there is.
 Just like everywhere else, these work scissors stay put, never crossing the threshold of your home office, returning to their drawer or cup whenever you’ve finished using them.

 Kids’ craft areas and playrooms are usually home to all your good scissors and a mess of blunt-ended tiny scissors that make your two-year-old scream and are ignored by anyone old enough to go foraging for better scissors.
 The solution?
 When kids are too young to be trusted with scissors on their own, set up craft areas near where you are and teach them how to safely use scissors.
 Continue to supervise their use until you’re confident they won’t use them to trim the dog’s tail or stab their sister.
 At that point, they get their own pair once they’ve shown you exactly where they’ve decided will be the scissors’ home.
 Making them tell you means they think it through and tell themselves.
 Now every time you find their scissors somewhere else anyway, you know where to put them.